 This is the nature of poverty and oppression.
 Everyone is sinner and sinned against.

 What I find most interesting in this brief reference from Myers’ book is that it has the potential to obliterate most of the common misconceptions about poverty relief.
 I find the graphic extremely thought-provoking.
 A holistic approach to poverty can not be attempted with what I would call a Contra-Kingdom theology or philosophy.
 Any “world-view” that doesn’t presuppose a world which God made (Acts 17:24) (Genesis 1:1), a world which we are not of (John 15:19) (1 John 2:15), and a world that Jesus was sent to save (John 3:16) (John 3:17) will fail miserably in poverty relief and in Kingdom transformation.
 Ultimately, the beginning of the solution to the poverty problem is simple.
 Stop sinning against others.
 You may ask, “how am I sinning against the poor whom I don’t even know?”
 It’s when you pray “Thy Kingdom Come,” and fail to take part in making that a reality.
 Inaction only reinforces the same ideologies that keeps poverty in place.

 I can’t say that we at Pathways International have this all figured out.
 Nor can I say that we haven’t made our mistakes along the way.
 What I can say, is that we have a desire to see people in the region where we work find relief from mental, social, physical, and spiritual oppression.
-One of the ways we do that is through our yearly Christmas Basket Project.
-You may find out more about that HERE.

 For Related posts, see: